- Hear and tour the mythology of the Acropolis

 - Find your perfect souvenir or sun hat in the busy stalls of the Monastiraki flea market.

-Day 2: Acropolis and Ancient Greek Mythology Tour
+Day 2: Acropolis & Ancient Greek Mythology Tour

-Make your way over to explore the Acropolis Museum on your own after your tour (or, you can join a guide if you'd prefer).
-Named one of the ten best museums in the world by National Geographic, this modern museum houses a multitude of artifacts removed from the hill of the Acropolis for safekeeping to provide insight into ancient religious practices and daily life.
-Linger for lunch in the museum's cafe, with views of the artifacts' former hilltop home.
+Make your way over to explore the Acropolis Museum on your own after your tour (or you can join a guide if you'd prefer).
+Named one of the 10 best museums in the world by National Geographic, this modern museum houses a multitude of artifacts removed from the hill of the Acropolis for safekeeping to provide insight into ancient religious practices and daily life.
+Linger for lunch in the museum's café, with views of the artifacts' former hilltop home.

 As night falls, you may be able to visit the Athens Observatory to learn about the constellations overhead and take a look through the telescope.
 Its hours vary seasonally and by day of the week.